Discover the historic Reims Cathedral © French Moments

 The completion of the cathedral

-Around 1245, the new western façade began to rise at more than twenty metres beyond the old one.
-In 1252, the portals reached the height of the gables.
-However the two towers took much longer to build (not before the first half of the 15th century).
+However, the two towers took much longer to build (not before the first half of the 15th century).

 The last stone was laid down in 1515.
-However the cathedral suffered several damages, due to forces of nature and political events:
+However, the cathedral suffered several damages due to forces of nature and political events:

-• In Easter 1580, a storm destroyed the great rose window of the south transept and,
+• In Easter 1580, a storm destroyed the great rose window of the south transept, and

 • in 1712, a howling wind knocked over the angel of the bell tower (it was restored in the same year).